 When the ER is Best

 For less serious illnesses and injuries the emergency room can be expensive.
 The cost of an ER visit starts at about $1,500 with some co-pays as high as $150.
 The average wait time to be seen in an ER for a non-life threatening condition can be up to 4 hours and the settings are not typically very comfortable.
-However, if your life is in danger you should go immediately to you nearest emergency room or call 911 as they are the best qualified address any life-saving care you would need.
+However, if your life is in danger you should go immediately to your nearest emergency room or call 911 as they are the best qualified to address any life-saving care you would need.

 Immediately call 911:

 - If you are at risk of losing your life, a limb or your vision

 - If you have signs of a heart attack or stroke